 Summer Reading Assignment STEP ONE

 Reading, like any skill, improves with practice.
-So, over the summer, we recommend that you try to read a little bit, every day!
-Our 6th great summer reading requirement is that you read at least TWO novels of your choice, that are at an appropriate reading level for YOU.
+So, over the summer, I recommend that you try to read a little bit, every day!
+My 6th grade summer reading requirement is that you read at least TWO novels of your choice, that are at an appropriate reading level for YOU.
 Graphic novels are OK.
 Audiobooks are OK, but I recommend having a hard copy of the book also (it's good to alternate reading and listening, even if you only read a little).
 Here are some resources to help you choose your books:

 6th Grade Favorites- Books that have been loved by 6th graders, year after year.

-6th Grade Book Reviews 2020 - A slideshow containing 28 book reviews by 6th graders at the West Tisbury School.
+6th Grade Book Reviews 2021 - A slideshow containing 41 book reviews by 6th graders at the West Tisbury School.

 Good Reads Reading Lists - This website has great book lists.
 You can type in the name of a book you love, and find others like it.